egeloen/ivory-serializer/doc/mapping.md

 $loader = new AnnotationClassMetadataLoader();
 ```

-An example of all annotations are available [here](/doc/mapping/annotation-reference.md).
+An example of all annotations is available [here](/doc/mapping/annotation-reference.md).

 ### XML